USEFUL LINKS: RESOURCES FOR JOURNALISTS

 GOVERNMENT ACTS AND LAND CLAIMS

-Covers the different Acts, agreements and land claims that have transpired between the government and Aboriginal peoples in Canada.
+Covers the different Acts, agreements and land claims that have transpired between the government and Indigenous Peoples in Canada.

 Brief exploration of the history of land claims in Canada, with progress of claims divided by region.